 Step 2: Determine Your Vehicles’ Fuel Consumption Per Mile

 Fuel prices aren’t the only metrics you’ll need to conduct your calculation.
-You’ll also need to know your vehicle’s fuel consumption per mile.
+You’ll also need to know your vehicle’s average fuel consumption per mile.

 In the transportation industry, the average driving range for a Class 7 or Class 8 vehicle is 4.51 to 6.47 miles per gallon.
 Some vehicles can reach over 9 miles per gallon if they’re aerodynamic and driven efficiently.

 You can evaluate the consumption of your fleet using a simple formula.
 Just divide the number of miles you drove by the number of gallons of fuel you put into your tank over a set period of time.